lowRISC/opentitan/util/dvsim/testplanner/README.md

 Testplanner is a Python based tool for parsing testplans written in Hjson format into a data structure that can be used for:
-* Expanding the testplan inline within the DV plan as a table
+* Expanding the testplan inline within the dv document as a table
 * Annotating the regression results with testplan entries for a document driven DV execution

 Please see [DV methodology]({{< relref "doc/ug/dv_methodology/index.md#documentation" >}})